namxo/passwords/README.md

 Browser plugins are available for [Firefox here](https://addons.mozilla.org/en-US/firefox/addon/firefox-owncloud-passwords) (thanks to [@eglia](https://github.com/eglia)) and for [Chrome here](https://github.com/thefirstofthe300/ownCloud-Passwords) (thanks to [@thefirstofthe300](https://github.com/thefirstofthe300)).

 ## Website icons
 There is a built in option to view website icons in the password table.
 This can be set by the administrator on the settings page of ownCloud/NextCloud.
 The admin has two services to choose from: DuckDuckGo (default) and Google.
 Icons are downloaded from their secured server when a user loads the page.
 Nothing fancy or unsafe (even using Google... although [they track you](http://donttrack.us)), it's just about icons.
-The icon for the websites of ownCloud and NextCloud for example (replace *owncloud.org* with your own domain to try):
+The icons for the websites of ownCloud and NextCloud for example (replace *owncloud.org* with your own domain to try):
 * [https://icons.duckduckgo.com/ip2/owncloud.org.ico](https://icons.duckduckgo.com/ip2/owncloud.org.ico) (32x32 pixels)
  * <img src="https://icons.duckduckgo.com/ip2/owncloud.org.ico"/>
  * <img src="https://icons.duckduckgo.com/ip2/nextcloud.com.ico"/>